Azure/Avere/src/terraform/examples/vfxt/cloudworkstation/README.md

 git pull origin master
 ```

-6. Determine your workstation usage and determine which cache policy you can use as discussed in [reducing latency for cloud workstations](README.md):
+6. Determine your workstation usage and which cache policy you can use as discussed in [reducing latency for cloud workstations](README.md):
-    1. If using isolated cloud workstations `cd src/terraform/examples/vfxt/cloudworkstation/isolatedcloudworkstation`
+    * If using isolated cloud workstations: `cd src/terraform/examples/vfxt/cloudworkstation/isolatedcloudworkstation`
-    2. If using collaborating cloud workstations `cd src/terraform/examples/vfxt/cloudworkstation/collaboratingcloudworkstation`
+    * If using collaborating cloud workstations: `cd src/terraform/examples/vfxt/cloudworkstation/collaboratingcloudworkstation`

-7. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences.
+7. Open `code main.tf` and edit the local variables section at the top of the file to customize to your preferences.
 If you are using an [ssk key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys), ensure that ~/.ssh/id_rsa is populated.

-8. execute `terraform init` in the directory of `main.tf`.
+8. Execute `terraform init` in the directory of `main.tf`.

-9. execute `terraform apply -auto-approve` to build the vfxt cluster
+9. Execute `terraform apply -auto-approve` to build the vFXT cluster

-Once installed you will be able to login and use the vFXT cluster according to the vFXT documentation: https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-cluster-gui.
+Once installed you will be able to log in and use the vFXT cluster according to the vFXT documentation: https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-cluster-gui.

 Try to scale up and down the cluster, adjust the customer settings, add new junctions, etc, by editing the `main.tf`, and running `terraform apply -auto-approve`.

 When you are done using the cluster, you can destroy it by running `terraform destroy -auto-approve` or just delete the three resource groups created.